Peikos/TI-S2/software/git/readme.md

 ### Branch how?

 Making new branches or switching to existing branches can be done using the `git checkout` commands.
-Adding the `-b` flag allows for making a new branch as such; `git checkout –b “new_branch_name”` (quotes aren’t necessary, but I use them automatically).
-If you leave out the –b flag you change to an existing branch instead -> `git checkout “dev”` would switch to the ‘dev’ branch.
+Adding the `-b` flag allows for making a new branch as such; `git checkout -b "new_branch_name"` (quotes aren’t necessary, but I use them automatically).
+If you leave out the –b flag you change to an existing branch instead -> `git checkout "dev"` would switch to the ‘dev’ branch.

 ### Branch 'Workflow'

 Working with branches introduces a few new commands.

 `git checkout` is used for switching branches or making a new one.
-The –b flag allows for making a new, while leaving that flag unchecked switches to a different branch; `git checkout (-b) “branch_name”`
+The –b flag allows for making a new, while leaving that flag unchecked switches to a different branch; `git checkout (-b) "branch_name"`

 `git pull` pulls changes from the remote to your local repository.
 If you use this in a specific branch only the changes from the remote to that branch are pulled.
 For example, if the dev branch has been changed but you pull a different feature branch, you don’t pull the changes to the dev branch.

 `git push` pushes your local commits to the branch you are in to the corresponding branch on the remote.
 Similar to pull, this only works for the specific branch you are on.

-`git merge “other”` merges ‘other’ into the branch you are currently in.
+`git merge "other"` merges ‘other’ into the branch you are currently in.
 Merging can create merge conflicts, so using it properly requires a merging strategy.

 The general workflow for **merging** a feature into a destination.